Is This Website a Scam? A Practical Checklist Before You Buy

 Review payment methods

-Credit cards carry the strongest UK consumer protection by a wide margin. **Section 75 of the Consumer Credit Act 1974** makes the card issuer jointly liable with the retailer for any purchase between £100 and £30,000, even if the retailer disappears tomorrow.
-Debit cards are not covered by Section 75 but qualify for **chargeback** via Visa, Mastercard or Amex schemes — weaker than Section 75 but still useful.
+Credit cards carry the strongest UK consumer protection by a wide margin.
+Section 75 of the Consumer Credit Act 1974 makes the card issuer jointly liable with the retailer for a qualifying purchase with a cash price over £100 and no more than £30,000, provided there's a genuine credit agreement and the standard three-party (you, the card issuer, the retailer) relationship — even if the retailer disappears tomorrow.

-Bank transfers, cryptocurrency, gift cards, and money-transfer services like Western Union and MoneyGram all share one property: once the money has moved, you cannot pull it back.
-Legitimate retailers know this and almost never insist on them.
 If a checkout that started with 'pay by card' suddenly reroutes you to a bank transfer page or asks you to email for 'alternative payment details', stop.
 That redirect is the scam.

 Inspect product pages